• Skip to primary navigation

 Ingredients You Need

-Here’s what you’ll need to make a drip cake glaze:
+Here’s what you need to make a chocolate drip cake glaze:

-• Heavy cream: Choose full-fat heavy cream (at least 30% fat content) for a smooth and creamy texture.
+• Heavy cream: Use full-fat heavy cream (at least 30% fat) for a smooth, fluid glaze that sets properly.

-Step 1: Break the chocolate into small pieces or chop it and place it in a heatproof bowl.
+Chop the chocolate finely and place it in a heatproof bowl.

 How to Use This Chocolate Drip Glaze

-• If needed, test the consistency by dripping a small amount onto a glass or the edge of a cake pan to ensure it's not too runny.
+• Test the consistency by dripping a small amount on a glass or the edge of a cake pan—it should drip slowly and hold its shape.

 Storage instructions

-Store your drip cake in an airtight container at room temperature for up to 2 days.
-If you need to keep it longer, place it in the refrigerator for up to 3-4 days.
+• Store the drip cake in an airtight container at room temperature for up to 2 days.

 Recipe Questions